 Posts »New Post Screen

-When creating a new post on WordPress.com, you may notice that you have a variety of boxes, also known as “modules”.
-These modules offer customizable options for publishing your post, such as adding Tags to entry or selecting whether or not comments are allowed on your post.
+When creating a new post on WordPress.com, you may notice that you have a variety of boxes, also known as “modules.”
+These modules offer options for customizing your post, like adding tags or a featured image or deciding whether to allow comments on the post.

 The Editor is where you type the content of your post.
 For more information on using your editor, please see this guide.

-- Published – The post has been published on your blog for all to see.
+- Publish Immediately / Published – The post will be published as soon as you click the “Publish” button, or has already been published on your blog for all to see.

 - Scheduled – When the post’s timestamp is set in the future for automatic publishing.
 See Schedule a Post for more information.